-Band Steering: Band steering supports Prefer 5GHz.
+Band Steering: Band steering supports Prefer 5GHz and Force 5G.

 Prefer 5GHz feature assigns the dual band clients to the 5 GHz band prior to the 2.4G band.
 Thus can reduce co-channel interference and increase available bandwidth for clients, because there are more channels on 5 GHz band.
 By default, band steering is enabled.
 When Band Steering is enabled and Force 5G is NOT selected, AP is working in Prefer 5G mode.
+The prefer-5GHz-band-steering is based on channel utilization and client density.
+When the 5G band is busy and connecting too many clients, a new client will be guided to connect to free 2.4G band.